 After 43 games played, the Anaheim Ducks sit bill and shoulders above the rest of the NHL in team faceoff win percentage, with a 55.5 percent success rate.
-The next closest are the Detroit Red Wings, who have a 53.5 win rate in the duel, having played two less games than the Ducks.
+The next closest are the Detroit Red Wings, who have a 53.5 win rate in the duel, having played two fewer games than the Ducks.

-Anaheim have managed to stay cool and collected in all faceoff situations, giving them possession of the puck the majority of the time.
+Anaheim has managed to stay cool and collected in all faceoff situations, giving them possession of the puck the majority of the time.
 During even-strength play, the Ducks have recorded a 55.19 faceoff win percentage and get even better on the powerplay at 60.60 percent.
 When shorthanded, Anaheim’s numbers sink a bit, but they’re still sporting a strong 52.9 win rate.

 Over the course of this season, the Ducks have defeated their opponent in the faceoff circle in 36 of their 43 games, which is incredible.
 When at Carolina, the two teams split the faceoffs exactly.
-Anaheim have only been undone six times in the duel so far, seeing their win percentage dip below 50 percent when in Nashville, San Jose, Dallas and Detroit, along with losing in the circle at home whilst hosting the Red Wings and Wild.
+Anaheim has only been undone six times in the duel so far, seeing their win percentage dip below 50 percent when in Nashville, San Jose, Dallas, and Detroit, along with losing in the circle at home whilst hosting the Red Wings and Wild.

 Anaheim’s faceoff stars